 An AP affiliated with an AP MLD might independently select the rate and transmit power for the Beacon frames that it transmits based on deployment scenario or to satisfy regulatory requirements.
 In addition, the pathloss characteristics for each band are different.
 Therefore, it is possible that there will be a situation in which a STA of a non-AP MLD is able to receive Beacon frames transmitted by an AP affiliated with an AP MLD while the STA affiliated with the non-AP MLD is unable to receive Beacon frames from another AP affiliated with the same AP MLD.
 This subclause defines mechanisms by which an AP affiliated with an AP MLD advertises information that can help a non-AP MLD determine reachability and Beacon detectability for requested links.

-The AP MLD shall signal in the Beacon Type subfield and Beacon BW subfield of the Reduced Neighbor Report element whether its affiliated APs transmit a Beacon frame in a Non-HT Duplicate PPDU or Non-HT PPDU at a rate that is less or equal to 24 Mb/s.
-This information helps a passive scanning STA to estimate whether it can receive Beacon frames from the reported APs affiliated with the same AP MLD. (#5324, #5325, #5327)
+The AP MLD shall signal in the Beacon Type subfield subfield of the Reduced Neighbor Report element whether its affiliated APs transmit a Beacon frame in a Non-HT Duplicate PPDU or Non-HT PPDU at a rate that is less or equal to 24 Mb/s.
+This information helps a passive scanning STA to estimate whether it can receive Beacon frames from the reported APs affiliated with the same AP MLD. (#5324, #5325)

 An AP affiliated with an AP MLD shall, when responding to an ML probe request that is requesting the complete profile of another AP affiliated with the same AP MLD, include Beacon Type Information field in the STA Profile field of the Per-STA Profile subelement of the Multi-link element corresponding to the reported AP.
 The AP shall transmit an ML probe response frame that carries the complete profile for one or more reported APs with the same TXVECTOR parameters as its Beacon frames.